 - Eat plenty of vegetables and legumes (beans).

 - Eat lean protein, such as fish, poultry and tofu.

 - Eat healthful fats, which can be found in cold-water fish, raw nuts and seeds, and extra-virgin olive oil.

 - Eat modest amounts of fruit (one to two servings per day).

 - Eat too many processed foods.

 - Eat a lot of red meat (limit to one serving per week).

 - Eat carbohydrate-dense, starchy foods such as pasta, cereals and other grain-based foods.

 - Use sugar or artificial sweeteners to enhance the flavor of food, or consume products that contain these ingredients.

-Regular exercise is a must if you want to maintain a healthy weight and lower your risk of diabetes.
+Regular exercise is a must if you want to maintain a healthy weight and improve your chances for type 2 diabetes prevention.
 Aerobic exercise lowers blood sugar and burns calories, and resistance training (weightlifting) builds muscle and improves long-term insulin sensitivity.